washingtonstateuniversity/WSUWP-Platform/docs/plugins.md

 # Plugins and the WSUWP Platform

+Plugins play a major role in the WSUWP project.
+Through drop-ins, `mu-plugins`, and standard plugins, we're able to extend the default functionality of WordPress to fit the needs of a large, multi-network publishing platform.

+The following will introduce the plugins that are in use throughout the system as well as the role each level plays.
+Some plugins will be managed completely at a global level, while others can be added for individual sites to add specific functionality when needed.

 ## Current Plugins

 Plugins and their features that are currently provided as part of the WSUWP Platform in production.